-- Use the Delaware Program of Study Crosswalk http://www.doe.k12.de.us/domain/384 to enter the Cluster Code and Title; - Use the Summary Data by Career Clusters table on the EDEPS website to enter the HS, HW, HD notation and the related LMI at the cluster level; - Sort the values within the Summary Data by Career Clusters table on the EDEPS website and enter the rank of the identified career cluster by related LMI at the cluster level; - Use the Delaware Program of Study Crosswalk http://www.doe.k12.de.us/domain/384 to enter the Pathway Code and Title; - Use the Pathways by Career Cluster table on the EDEPS website to enter the HS, HW, HD notation and the related LMI for the identified pathway; - Sort the values within the Pathways by Career Clusters table on the EDEPS website and enter the rank of the identified pathway by related LMI at the pathway level; - Use the Pathways by Geographic Region table on the EDEPS website to enter the HS, HW, HD notation and the related LMI for the identified pathway in the Mid-Atlantic region and the United States; - Use the Delaware Program of Study Crosswalk http://www.doe.k12.de.us/domain/384 to enter the Pathway Code and Title for all pathways found in the cluster; - Use the Pathways by Career Cluster table on the EDEPS website to enter the HS, HW, HD notation and the related LMI for all pathways in the cluster; and - Please review the information below.
+- Visit the Delaware Pathways website to define the name of the Career Cluster, the related Career Pathway, and the Program of Study title and enter the required information; - Use the Summary Data by Career Clusters table on the EDEPS website to enter the HS, HW, HD notation and the related LMI at the cluster level; - Sort the values within the Summary Data by Career Clusters table on the EDEPS website and enter the rank of the identified career cluster by related LMI at the cluster level; - Visit the Delaware Pathways website to define the name of the Career Cluster, the related Career Pathway, and the Program of Study title and enter the required information; - Use the Pathways by Career Cluster table on the EDEPS website to enter the HS, HW, HD notation and the related LMI for the identified pathway; - Sort the values within the Pathways by Career Clusters table on the EDEPS website and enter the rank of the identified pathway by related LMI at the pathway level; - Use the Pathways by Geographic Region table on the EDEPS website to enter the HS, HW, HD notation and the related LMI for the identified pathway in the Mid-Atlantic region and the United States; - Visit the Delaware Pathways website to define the name of the Career Cluster, the related Career Pathway, and the Program of Study title and enter the required information; - Use the Pathways by Career Cluster table on the EDEPS website to enter the HS, HW, HD notation and the related LMI for all pathways in the cluster; and - Please review the information below.
 This background information will assist LEAs in developing responses to questions found under Table 3: LMI by Career Cluster & Pathway within the LMI review tool for programs of study.